Mike Leigh biography

 His next film was Topsy Turvy (2000), which won New York Film Critics Circle Awards for Best Picture and Best Director and earned Leigh another Oscar nomination for Best Screenplay.
 All or Nothing (2002), a simple story about a working class couple who experience an emotional journey when a tragedy occurs, won a London Critics Circle Film Award for British Film of the Year.

-Vera Drake (2004), an emotionally-charged drama about a woman who flouted the law by performing abortions during the 1950s, won Leigh a Best Director British Independent Film Award as well as Academy Award nominations for Best Director and Best Original Screenplay.
+Vera Drake (2004), starring Imelda Staunton, is an emotionally-charged drama about a woman who flouted the law by performing abortions during the 1950s.
+The film won Leigh a Best Director British Independent Film Award as well as Academy Award nominations for Best Director and Best Original Screenplay.

 Leigh, who was made an Officer of the British Empire in 1993, was married to actress Alison Steadman from 1973 to 2001.
-Currently divorced, he has two sons from his marriage.
+Divorced, he has two sons from his marriage.